Master of Science in Nursing-Leadership and Administration in Nursing (MSN-LAN)

-Graduates of this program are required to meet professional competencies related to their focus area of study and are qualified to sit for one or more of the following certification examinations:
+Graduates of the MSN-LAN are required to meet professional competencies related to their focus area of study and are qualified to apply to take one or more of the following national certification examinations:

-- American Organization of Nurse Executives (AONE) Certification Exam - Executive Nursing Practice (CENP) or Certified Nurse Manager and Leader (CNML)
+- American Organization of Nursing Leadership (AONL) Certification Exam - Executive Nursing Practice (CENP) or Certified Nurse Manager and Leader (CNML)

 - American Nurses Credentialing Center (ANCC) Certification Exam - Nurse Executive (NE-BC) or Nurse Executive, Advanced (NEA-BC)

 The MSN-LAN program is offered as a full-time or part-time track, allowing students to determine how best to manage school, work, and lifestyle.
 The full-time track is completed in 4 semesters.
 The part-time track can be completed in 8 semesters.
 Students in the full time or part-time tracks are required to be advised before each semester by a graduate advisor.

 Our Master of Science in Nursing and Post Graduate Certificate Nurse Practitioner Programs meet the educational requirements for national certification in all states.
 Some states have unique regulatory requirements, see https://www.ncsbn.org/13662.htm .
 As a result of the varied requirements by state, we have elected to only accept students into our programs who reside in and hold a license to practice as a Registered Nurse in Texas.